-Across town, Kukulger has arrived to help Dogyun and the Kyurangers are all forced to demorph.
-Kukulger leaves them to Dogyun to finish off for good by having them in the vicinity when the Moraimarz explode and wipe the city off the face of the Earth.
+Across town, Kukuruga has arrived to help Dogyun and the Kyurangers are all forced to demorph.
+Kukuruga leaves them to Dogyun to finish off for good by having them in the vicinity when the Moraimarz explode and wipe the city off the face of the Earth.

 But nothing happens.
 Turns out Raptor and Lucky have already destroyed the Matrick goop.

 Raptor apologizes to her comrades and says that even if The Orion cannot be repaired, what she’s learned from The Orion will always be in her art.
 She will continue to fight with the Kyurangers.
 Tsurugi apologizes for his harsh words earlier and says if Raptor believes The Orion is a comrade, then he believes it too.

 The Kyurangers morph and together take on Dogyun.
 Raptor especially gets her hits in and the Kyurangers tell The Orion to watch their resolve and use it to power itself up.

 The Kyurangers deliver their finishers at Dogyun and he immediately embiggens.
 The Kyurangers quickly hop into KyuTama Jin.